All Episodes

 Well, wait a minute.

-I just read Jack Smith said we have one set of laws in this country and they apply to everybody.
+I just read, Jack Smith said we have one set of laws in this country and they apply to everybody.

-And then I played, you know, uh other statements by James Comey when he went before Congress two days later and admitted that Hillary instructed Jake Sullivan to remove classified markings so that he could fax a classified document.
+And then I played, you know, other statements by James Comey when he went before Congress two days later and admitted that Hillary instructed Jake Sullivan to remove classified markings so that he could fax a classified document.

 Oh, it sounds very similar to me.

-So if let's see, we have one set of laws in this country and they apply to everyone.
+So if, let's see, we have one set of laws in this country and they apply to everyone.

 Oh, apparently not.

-Obviously, the plan was for Jack Smith to try this the whole time in Washington, D.C.
-Then ultimately uh they started to figure out that the jurisdiction really belonged to Miami and the Southern District of Miami.
+Then ultimately, they started to figure out that the jurisdiction really belonged to Miami and the Southern District of Miami.

 And anyway, the New York Times is reporting that the Florida grand jury, which handed down the indictments on Donald Trump last night, never heard in-person testimony from most of the witnesses in this case.

-All they did was transcribe the Washington testimony and read it back to the Florida grand jury.
+And then Jack Smith, realizing last month that the case needed to be brought to Florida, all they did was transcribe the Washington testimony and read it back to the Florida grand jury.

-Now, uh now you could indict a ham sandwich before a grand jury, but you know, for the overwhelming majority of witnesses, um, any judgment about their credibility.
+Now, You could indict a ham sandwich before a grand jury, but for the overwhelming majority of witnesses, any judgment about their credibility, what about hearing it directly from them?

-Well, that's pretty interesting.
+That's pretty interesting.

 Side note.

-Welcome both of you.
+Welcome, both of you.

 Greg, are you there?